Louisiana Court Records

 What is a DUI and a DWI in Louisiana?

-In Louisiana, Driving Under Influence (DUI) and Driving While Intoxicated (DWI) describe drunk driving.
+In Louisiana, Driving Under Influence (DUI) and Driving While Intoxicated (DWI) both describe drunk driving.
 This traffic violation category falls under moving traffic violation, and violators may face arrest by the highway patrol department of the Louisiana State Police.
 Penalties for DUI or DWI can be mild or severe based on the level of blood alcohol concentration.
 Sanctions may include fines, license suspension, and jail time if found guilty in a traffic court.
 Getting a DUI or DWI conviction is a serious issue as it has a high chance of negatively impacting the offender’s life.

 What is the Difference Between a DUI and a DWI in Louisiana

-In the state of Louisiana, DUI and DWI are the same.
+In the state of Louisiana, DUI and DWI are generally the same.
 The state also uses the term OWI (Operating under the influence).
 The punishment for such crimes is based on prior offenses within the past ten years.
 The Louisiana Laws Revised Statutes 14:98 addresses the penalty relating to driving under the influence of any substance.

 What happens when you get a DUI for the First Time in Louisiana?